singh-man/books/crackingTheCoding/17_hard.md

 Selection Rank is a well-known algorithm in computer science to find the ith smallest (or largest) element in an array in linear time.

 If the elements are unique, you can find the ith smallest element in expected O(n) time.
-The basic algo­ rithm operates like this:
+The basic algorithm operates like this:

-1. Pick a random element in the array and use it as a "pivot:' Partition elements around the pivot, keeping track of the number of elements on the left side of the partition.
+1. Pick a random element in the array and use it as a "pivot".
+Partition elements around the pivot, keeping track of the number of elements on the left side of the partition.

 2. If there are exactly i elements on the left, then you just return the biggest element on the left.